You'd Never Think These Colors Go Together, but This Home's Living Room Makes Them Work — Here's How

 Our resident color expert explores how the colors used in this family's cinema room create balance with an undercurrent of contrast

-Design journalist Amy Moorea Wong is an expert on color – she even wrote a book about it.
-To help decode the secrets behind a successful palette, she picks her favorite schemes and breaks them down – with help from the interior designers themselves.
+Design journalist and author Amy Moorea Wong is an expert on color in interior design.
+To help decode the secrets behind a successful palette, she picks her favorite schemes and breaks them down, from the wow moments to the hidden details, and everything in between.

 Well, this is a struggle.
 Where to look first?
 What most deserves the attention in this decorating scheme...
 The glowing gold cabinet?
 The low-but-statement-making purple-y dark red storage?
 The touch-me-touch-me velvet of the pale red chair?
 The subtle textures and alluring materials all around?
 Step back and enjoy it all at once – which is how it was designed, of course – and it comes together like a puzzle, each piece neatly clicking into place.